 In addition to the awards listed above, Clemson considers all admitted freshmen (in-state or out-of-state) for our restricted scholarships, which are usually donated by alumni and other friends of the University and awarded to incoming students.
 Typically, about 15% of our admitted students are offered one of these scholarships.

-The high school transcript submitted for admission evaluation will be the same transcript used to determine merit scholarship eligibility.
+The first high school transcript submitted for admission evaluation will be the same transcript used to determine merit scholarship eligibility.

 * Students applying to Clemson from secondary schools which do not calculate class rank will still be considered for merit scholarships.

 These scholarships are renewable for an additional three years of continuous undergraduate study for students who continue to meet the minimum prescribed academic criteria.
 The criteria are usually a cumulative 3.0 GPR and a minimum of 12 credits completed each semester.
 Academic standing will be monitored at the end of each academic year in May.
 Recipients who do not meet the scholarship criteria for renewal can make up their deficiencies in summer school and submit a letter of appeal.

 Academic recruiting scholarships awarded to out-of-state residents can include a companion Out-of-State Tuition Scholarship/Non-Resident Merit Scholarship that subsidizes a portion of the original Out-of-State Tuition Scholarship offer, up to $500.
 The Out-of-State Tuition Scholarship/Non-Resident Merit Scholarship is available only during periods of enrollment when the recipient is eligible to receive the recruiting scholarship stipend.
 Stipends indicated in the scholarship listing are maximums.
 Awards may be reduced because of funding or other aid awarded.